sonneko/memorizing-words-tool-by-ai/README.md

-# LexiCLI - CLI Word Learning PWA
+# Words-CLI - CLI Word Learning PWA

-LexiCLI is a Command Line Interface (CLI) style Progressive Web Application (PWA) designed for learning vocabulary, primarily Japanese-English words.
+**Words-CLI** is a Command Line Interface (CLI) style Progressive Web Application (PWA) designed for learning vocabulary, primarily Japanese-English words.
 It offers an offline-first experience, allowing users to study words, review missed ones, and load custom vocabulary sets.

 **Note:** This application was primarily developed with the assistance of AI, aiming to showcase modern web development practices, PWA capabilities, and interactive CLI-like experiences in the browser.